s1mplicityy/fromhex/README.md

 Fromhex supports inline mode that you can enable by passing "i" after your hex string.

-For example, `./fromhex deadbeef i` would output raw de, ad, be, ef bytes.
+For example, `./fromhex deadbeef i` would output raw de, ad, be, ef bytes instead of human-readable format.
 You can check that with hexdump -C.

+To take input from stdin, pass - instead of the hexstring.
+For example, `echo dead00beef | fromhex - i` would output raw de, ad, 00, be, ef bytes.
+It ignores newlines by default, otherwise it would error out on line breaks.

 Inline mode is useful for command chaining and scripts in general.